 One way to test to see if you're looking at a random occurrence in the numbers is to divide your data, building your model with one portion of the data, and using another portion to verify your results.
-This is the approach Netflix has used to test results achieved by teams in the Netflix Prize, the firm's million-dollar contest for improving the predictive accuracy of its movie recommendation engine (see Chapter 3 "Netflix: David Becomes Goliath").
+This is the approach Netflix has used to test results achieved by teams in the Netflix Prize, the firm's million-dollar contest for improving the predictive accuracy of its movie recommendation engine (see Chapter 4 "Netflix in Two Acts: The Making of an E-commerce Giant and the Uncertain Future of Atoms to Bits").

 Finally, sometimes a pattern is uncovered but determining the best choice for a response is less clear.
 As an example, let's return to the data-mining wizards at Tesco.
 An analysis of product sales data showed several money-losing products, including a type of bread known as "milk loaf."
 Drop those products, right?
 Not so fast.
 Further analysis showed milk loaf was a "destination product" for a loyal group of high-value customers, and that these customers would shop elsewhere if milk loaf disappeared from Tesco shelves.
 The firm kept the bread as a loss-leader and retained those valuable milk loaf fans.B.
 Helm, "Getting Inside the Customer's Mind," BusinessWeek, September 11, 2008.
-Data miner beware-first findings don't always reveal an optimal course of action.
+Data miner, beware-first findings don't always reveal an optimal course of action.